Volumetric Rendering with Baked Quadrature Fields

 \paragraph{Efficient rendering of NeRFs} There have been several ways to speed up training and inference of NeRF.
-Early attempts include AutoInt~\cite{weiping2018autoint}, which models the radiance and opacity of a segment of ray instead of individual points and alpha composite the values over segments to get pixel colour, and DeRF~\cite{derf}, which combines multiple small NeRFs trained to represent disjoint spaces. \citet{Garbin2021FastNeRFHN} introduced caching a factorized representation of neural radiance field for fast inference albeit at higher memory requirement for the cache.
+Early attempts include AutoInt~\cite{weiping2018autoint}, which models the radiance and opacity of a segment of ray instead of individual points and alpha composite the values over segments to get pixel colour, and DeRF~\cite{derf}, which combines multiple small NeRFs trained to represent disjoint spaces.
+Garbin \etal~\cite{Garbin2021FastNeRFHN} introduced caching a factorized representation of neural radiance field for fast inference albeit at higher memory requirement for the cache.
 More recently, this problem has most commonly been addressed by trading off compute vs. storage by storing features into grids.
-These feature grids can be dense voxel grids~\cite{yu_and_fridovichkeil2021plenoxels}, sparse voxel grids~\cite{snerg2021}, multi-resolution hash grids~\cite{mueller2022instant}, small MLPs distributed spatially~\cite{kilonerf} and low-rank tensor approximations of dense grid~\cite{Chen2022ECCV}.
+These feature grids can be dense voxel grids~\cite{yu_and_fridovichkeil2021plenoxels}, sparse voxel grids~\cite{snerg2021}, multi-resolution hash grids~\cite{mueller2022instant}, small MLPs distributed spatially~\cite{kilonerf} and low-rank tensor approximations of dense grids~\cite{Chen2022ECCV}.
 While in these methods features are converted into radiance/density by a small MLP, diffuse colours can also be stored on the grid and view-dependent radiance be represented by spherical harmonics~\cite{yu2021plenoctrees, yu_and_fridovichkeil2021plenoxels, ReluField_sigg_22}.
-Recently, \citet{kerbl3Dgaussians} proposed learning a sparse set of 3D Gaussians to represent the scene, which allows skipping the empty regions of the scene easily and gives real-time rendering. \gs{While their approach can also reconstruct volumetric media, their primitives are disconnected, hindering several applications in graphics and simulations.}
+Recently, Kerbl~\etal \cite{kerbl3Dgaussians} proposed learning a sparse set of 3D Gaussians to represent the scene, which allows skipping the empty regions of the scene easily and gives real-time rendering. \gs{While their approach can also reconstruct volumetric media, their primitives are disconnected, hindering several applications in graphics and simulations.}